 The "Black Cat Saya Side Story" turns the original story from a Karmic Twist Ending into this.
 It's heavily implied that the transformed Saya ate Ayako's parents, and it's left unclear whether her job as a teacher now that she's grown up is just a method for her to catch and eat children.

 Deadly Prank: Sorta.
-In "The Devil's Game," the protagonist encounters a murderer in both the game and real life, and flees.
+In "The Devil's Game," a young girl, Mio encounters a murderer in both the game and real life, and flees.
 The murderer corners her in the bathroom and she notices her life in the game is nearly gone.
 In desperation, she decides to erase the save file, hoping it will save her...and her friends come in as the murderer unmasks himself, revealing they were only playing a trick.
-But it's too late; in erasing the save file, the protagonist has wiped herself from existence.
+But it's too late; in erasing the save file, Mio has wiped herself from existence.

-Aside from the occasional Murder the Hypotenuse plots, "The Devil's Game" has the protagonist's friend dressing as a murderer and chasing her into a bathroom, scaring her senseless because she was ignoring them.
+Aside from the occasional Murder the Hypotenuse plots, "The Devil's Game" has Mio's friend dressing as a murderer and chasing her into a bathroom, scaring her senseless because she was ignoring them.
 And "Execution Classroom" pretty much runs on this.

 "Guard of the Mountain;" when the elderly couple tell campers to be on their best behavior, they mean it.
 Set off fireworks?
 Catch a firefly and not let it go?
 Litter?
 Pee in the river?
 They'll kill you and cook you into a stew.